 Meghan Boenig came to Georgia in October of 2001 as the first head coach of the Georgia equestrian program.
-During her time with the Bulldogs, Boenig has led the program to unprecedented heights including five national titles, six Southern Equestrian Championships, and three Reserve Championships.
+During her time with the Bulldogs, Boenig has led the program to unprecedented heights including five national titles, six Southern Equestrian Championships, three reserve championships and a 50-3 dual-meet record at home.
 Boenig also helped lead the charge of having Varsity Equestrian restructure to the National Collegiate Equestrian Association in the fall of 2011.

 Boenig lead the 2011-12 equestrian team to a regular season record of 11-2, a 10-meet win streak, a No. 1 ranking and its second Reserve National Championship.
 Along the way, the Bulldogs defeated nine ranked teams, including a season-sweep of Auburn and South Carolina.
 The Bulldogs finished second at the Southern Equestrian Championship before claiming its third Reserve Championship and second in as many years.

-Georgia spent the first months of the season finding its way but the Bulldogs closed their season by winning yet another national crown.
+Georgia spent the first months of the 2009-10 season finding its way but the Bulldogs closed their season by winning yet another national crown.
 This time they needed the first "ride-off" in the sport's history to edge Texas A&M in the overall standings.
-In addition, two Georgia hunt seaters, Michelle Morris and Emma Lipman, claimed individual championships, the third and fourth such honors in Georgia history.
+In addition, two Georgia Hunt Seaters, Michelle Morris and Emma Lipman, claimed individual championships, the third and fourth such honors in Georgia history.

-In just eight seasons Boenig has made great strides in developing Georgia's equestrian program from Square One.
+Boenig has made great strides in developing Georgia's equestrian program from Square One.
 The number of riders has tripled from 24 to near 70, while the number of horses has more than quadrupled going from 12 to over 60.
-In addition, the staff has grown from Boenig, on her own, to seven full-time members.
+In addition, the staff has grown from Boenig, on her own, to eight full-time members.

 During the transitional year Boenig hired a coaching staff, selected the first team, and began selling the sport to the Bulldog Nation.
 In succeeding years, much of her administrative focus turned to facilities and development.